Nobody chooses to suffer from borderline personality disorder; this is obvious.

 Borderline personality disorder (BPD) is probably the most tormenting and agonizing psychiatric condition known to man.
-One in ten sufferers end up killing themselves after years, or even decades, of appalling mental suffering.
-Due to the disturbed behavior that accompanies BPD, sufferers may become social pariahs and/or be rejected by their families – in the latter case, often by the very family member/s who have played a major role in causing the disorder ; I have said elsewhere that this is rather like somebody cutting off all your limbs and then blaming you for bleeding for over them.
-Or injecting you with a cancer causing agent and then blaming you for wasting away and dying.
+One in ten sufferers ends up killing themselves after years, or even decades, of appalling mental suffering.
+Due to the disturbing behavior that accompanies BPD, sufferers may become social pariahs and/or be rejected by their families – in the latter case, often by the very family member/s who have played a major role in causing the disorder; I have said elsewhere that this is rather like somebody cutting off all your limbs and then blaming you for bleeding for over them.
+Or injecting you with a cancer-causing agent and then blaming you for wasting away and dying.

 On what grounds do I make this assertion?
 I summarize them below :

 DAMAGE DONE TO THE PHYSICAL DEVELOPMENT OF THE BRAIN:

 The physical development of the following three brain regions is affected by our upbringing in early life and this physical development may be adversely affected if that upbringing is significantly dysfunctional.

 Let’s look at each in turn: